 The company has certainly been busy over the last 12 months, with some of the highlights including:

-- New data centres in Brisbane (B2) and Melbourne (M2) opened for customer access
+- New data centers in Brisbane (B2) and Melbourne (M2) opened for customer access

 - Construction underway for an additional facility in Sydney due to open in 1H19 with an initial capacity of 6MW and an accelerated development of an additional 8MW

-- Third data hall opened in the company’s Perth data centre with development underway on the fourth
+- Third data hall opened in the company’s Perth data center with development underway on the fourth

 - Three new sites announced in Sydney, Melbourne, and Perth